nqpz/electruth/README.txt

 electruth is free software under the terms of the GNU General Public License version 3 (or any later version).
 The author of electruth is Niels Serup, contactable at ns@metanohi.org.
-This is version 0.1.1 of the program, the last version to support Python 2.x (subsequent versions will only support Python 3).
+This is version 0.2.0 of the program, the first version to support Python 3.1+ (if you need support for Python 2.6+, you should download v0.1.1).

 The libraries used by electruth are GPL-compatible.

 Installation
 ============